pharmot/multipurpose-calculator/equations.md

 ## Alternate Aminoglycoside Dosing Weight

 Used for patients with cystic fibrosis or who are pre- or postpartum.
-// Patients with Cystic Fibrosis / Any Pregnant/Postpartum Patient
-// Use actual body weight pre and postpartum (or adjusted body weight if ABW > 120% IBW)

 | Condition | Weight to Use |
 | --- | --- |